18. Applications & Implications

 JeLamp — Final Project Plan

-This week I planned my final project masterpiece JeLamp — an expressive robotic desk lamp that integrates the full range of Fab Academy skills: 2D/3D design, additive and subtractive fabrication, custom electronics, embedded programming, and system integration.
+This week I planned my final project masterpiece JeLamp — a Luxo-inspired desk lamp with gesture-driven lighting and a fixed arm structure that integrates the full range of Fab Academy skills: 2D/3D design, additive and subtractive fabrication, custom electronics, embedded programming, and system integration.

 Assignment checklist